markmandel/recommendation-neo4j/presentation/markdown.md

 ???

-- A recommendation engine is a feature that filters items by predicting how a user might rate them.
+- A recommendation engine filters items by predicting how a user might rate them.

-- It solves the problem of connecting your existing users with the right items in your massive inventory.
+- Connecting your existing users with the items in your massive inventory.

 ---